andrew/ultimate-awesome/README.md

 - [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
 This collection aims to help users and developers make the most out of their HyperOS devices.
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
-- [awesome-category-theory](https://github.com/madnight/awesome-category-theory) - A curated list of awesome Category Theory resources.
 - [qt-guide](https://github.com/mikeroyal/qt-guide) - Qt Guide.
 - [awesome-handshake](https://github.com/namebasehq/awesome-handshake) - A collection of awesome things regarding the Handshake ecosystem.
 - [awesome-activation-engineering](https://github.com/ZFancy/awesome-activation-engineering) - A curated list of resources for activation engineering .